 - Medical examination and vaccination documents

-- Two photographs according to the Photo Requirements
+- Two photographs according to the Photo Requirements for a USA visa.

 - Your valid birth certificate or adoption certificate

 - Court and criminal records and/or police certificate